Siutan/auk/core/docs/examples.md

 await auk.start();
 ```

 These examples demonstrate the flexibility and power of Auk for building robust, scalable event-driven applications.
-Each pattern can be combined and customized to fit your specific use case.
+Each pattern can be combined and customised to fit your specific use case.